das-developers/das2py-server/README.md

 First determine which directory on your server maps to an Apache HTTPS CGI directory.
 To do this inspect `/etc/httpd/conf/httpd.conf` (or similar).
 The default is `/var/www/cgi-bin`.
-To provide a better URLs for your site add the line:
+To provide better URLs for your site add the line:

 ```apache